Ardian Cuculi: Return at Shkëndija

 On 6 June 2015, Cuculi returned to his first club Shkëndija by inking a two-year contract.

 In the 2017–18 season, Cuculi made 30 league appearances as Shkëndija won the championship for the second time in history.
 He also played in five cup matches as the tournament ended in conquest, meaning that the team has completed an unforeseen domestic double.

 On 18 June 2018, Cuculi announced his departure from club along with team captain Ferhan Hasani, with the players refusing to sign contract extensions.

 Kukësi

 On 13 August 2018, Kukësi announced to have signed Cuculi on a one-year contract, marking the return of the defender in the Albanian Superliga after three years.
 The player will reportedly earn €4,000 per month and various bonuses based on club's objectives.
 Cuculi made his official debut in the opening week of 2018–19 Albanian Superliga against Laçi, playing full-90 minutes as the match ended in a 1–1 draw.
 He captained Kukësi for the first time on 15 September in the 1–0 win at Teuta Durrës due to absence of Ylli Shameti.

 International career

 Cuculi earned his first cap for Macedonia on 26 May 2014 in a friendly match against Cameroon, entering in the field in 26th minute by replacing the injured Goran Popov as the team lost 2–0.

+Outside football

+Cuculi is a law graduate after gaining his degree in January 2010 from The FON University.